cqfn/kaicode.github.io/pages/index.md

 to the stage.
 If you will be one of them, we will pay you for the travel to Moscow (and a hotel) and will give you 15 minutes to present your baby in front of our jury.
-Up to five best projects will win and take home $3,000 each (in RUB).
+Three best projects will win and take home $5,000 each (in RUB).

 In order to win your project must be: